RED7STUDIOS/RED7Community-Examples/README.md

-# RED7Community-APIExamples
+# RED7Community-Examples
- Some API examples for RED7Community.
+Some examples for RED7Community such as the API and more.